altuga/java-design-patterns/factory-method/README.md

 ## Explanation
 Real world example

-> Blacksmith manufactures weapons.
-Elves require Elvish weapons and orcs require Orcish weapons.
+> Blacksmith manufactures cars.
+Toyota cars requires Toyota factory and Ford cars requires Ford factory.
 Depending on the customer at hand the right type of blacksmith is summoned.

 In plain words